|

 27. anaconda

-large arboreal boa of tropical South America
+a large boa of tropical South America

 Sleepiness and slothfulness keep it out of harm's way, away from the notice of jaguars, ocelots, harpy eagles and anacondas.